-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
 Offered in the fall and spring semesters.
 Course offers an overview of the history, philosophy and development of the criminal justice system, emphasizing an understanding of law enforcement, the courts and corrections and their respective roles in accomplishing the missions of the American Criminal Justice System.
 (GE, ACTS EQUIVALENT COURSE NUMBER: CRJU 1023)